ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 individuals responsible for maintaining personal domains.
 This specification uses this term as analogous to an Administrative Management Domain as defined in [@RFC5598].
-It can also refer to delegates, such as Report Receivers, when those are outside of their immediate management domain.
+It can also refer to delegates, such as Report Consumers, when those are outside of their immediate management domain.

 ### Identifier Alignment {#identifier-alignment}